 Goygol: Azerbaijan's alpine lake and hidden history

-A guide to Goygol, the stunning mountain lake and national park near Ganja — how an earthquake created it, its protected nature, and the German heritage of the nearby town.
+A guide to Goygol, the mountain lake and national park near Ganja — how an earthquake created it, its protected nature, and nearby German heritage.

 A lake born from an earthquake

 Goygol was formed when a powerful historical earthquake triggered a landslide that dammed a mountain river, creating a deep lake surrounded by forest and peaks.
-That origin story is part of its appeal: the mirror-calm water sits in a natural bowl of the mountains, changing colour with the light.
-It anchors Goygol National Park, a protected area of forest and wildlife.
+That origin story is part of its appeal: the mirror-calm water sits in a natural bowl of the mountains, changing colour with the light, from deep blue to almost turquoise as the sun moves.
+It anchors Goygol National Park, a protected area of forest and wildlife on the northern flank of the Lesser Caucasus range.

 Protected nature

 The national park exists to protect the lake and its surrounding ecosystems — dense forest, clear air and mountain fauna.
-For travelers, it is a place for walking, viewpoints and quiet rather than crowds, an easy nature escape from the city of Ganja nearby.
+Broadleaf woodland climbs the slopes, giving way to open ridgelines higher up, and the reserve shelters wildlife typical of the Caucasus mountains.
+For travelers, it is a place for walking, viewpoints and quiet rather than crowds, an easy nature escape from nearby Ganja.

 The German heritage of Goygol town